Cunningham Hill Infant School Newsletter – September 2019

 Moments from Reception

 This year any children that come with superb work will get a certificate and their name will go into the new glittery golden book.
-Isha came with her super description of a character, Anish for his home learning and Mehdi and Neve for finding half of a number.
+William came with his super sentence writing and Mark for his amazing home learning.
+Hareem for her number work and Georgie for her art work.

 Please ensure that if your child wears earrings they are studs.
 For PE days they must removed for safety.